gushanlongchuan/FinalProject/README.md

 mongoose.connect('mongodb://gushan:gs524410@ds061721.mongolab.com:61721/finalproject');
 ```

-The account is `gushan`, the password is `gs524410`.
+The account is `gushan`, and the password is `gs524410`.
 If you want to login the website to view the tables, you can go to [Mongolab](https://mongolab.com) and login with the account and password above.
 After you login, click `finalproject` and you will see all the tables.

 ## Frameworks

 We used [Express](http://expressjs.com/), a web framework for [Node.js](https://nodejs.org/).
-We developed some middlewares for for application level data, such as the notificatios system, profile picture and information about the current user, etc.
+We developed some middlewares for for application level data, such as the notifications system, current user's profile picture and personal information, etc.

 We connected to [mongoDB](https://www.mongodb.org/) with [Mongoose](http://mongoosejs.com/).